murchandamus/bips/bip-update-process.md

 ### Changes from BIP 2

 - Rename "Author" field to "Authors"
-- Refer to the proponents of a BIP as "authors" throughout the document.
+- Refer to the proposers of a BIP as "authors" throughout the document.
 - The Standards Track type is superseded by the similar Specification type.[^standard-track]
 - Most sections are declared optional, it is up to the authors and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so.